muthusathya1/myDSALearning/README.md

 # myDSALearning
-##   Find Factorial
+##   Check Palindrome using Recursion
 Problem Description

-Write a program to find the factorial of the given number A using recursion.

-Note: The factorial of a number N is defined as the product of the numbers from 1 to N.
+Write a recursive function that checks whether string A is a palindrome or Not.
+Return 1 if the string A is a palindrome, else return 0.

+Note: A palindrome is a string that's the same when read forward and backward.

 Problem Constraints

-0 <= A <= 12
+1 <= |A| <= 50000

+String A consists only of lowercase letters.

 Input Format

-First and only argument is an integer A.
+The first and only argument is a string A.

 Output Format

-Return an integer denoting the factorial of the number A.
+Return 1 if the string A is a palindrome, else return 0.